edHelper.com

 2 Battlefield medicine has always required special skills.
 Routines that work in ordinary hospitals aren't practical in the heat of battle.
 In the early days, not many soldiers survived treatment.
 Little was known about bacteria or infection.
 Cleanliness wasn't a priority.
 Contamination of a wound was a constant danger.
 Gangrene made the removal of limbs the most common surgery in wartime.
 More lives were lost to disease and infection than in battle.

 3 In U.S. Civil War days, field medicine made great strides.
-Knowledge of sanitation was just in the beginning stages.
+Knowledge of sanitation was just beginning.
 It would be years before it helped war doctors save lives.
-But Union Major Jonathon Letterman put into effect many ideas that are still in use today.
+But Union Major Jonathan Letterman put into effect many ideas that are still in use today.
 Letterman pioneered field hospitals.
 He set up ambulance units.
 He also argued that medical support for armies should be overseen by those who knew medicine, rather than by regular officers.
 This led to the making of decisions based on what was best for patients.

 Paragraphs 4 to 9: